 Student Services staff are your first point of contact if you need help or information regarding full-time courses, personal issues, money matters including fees and financial worries, finding employment and university applications to name a few areas.

-Sophie – Connexions Personal Advisor - Offers independent careers advice including further study and employment options.
-She is based in the office for 2 days per week.
+Connexions Personal Advisor - Offers independent careers advice including further study and employment options and is based in the office for 2 days per week.

 Contact Student Services to make an appointment.